0xcert/docs/api/guides/set-asset-ledger-abilities.md

   senderId: provider.accountId,
   receiverId: '0xF9196F9f176fd2eF9243E8960817d5FbE63D79aa',
   abilities: [
-    GeneralAssetLedgerAbility.CREATE_ASSET,
+    GeneralAssetLedgerAbility.ALLOW_CREATE_ASSET,
-    GeneralAssetLedgerAbility.UPDATE_ASSET
+    GeneralAssetLedgerAbility.ALLOW_UPDATE_ASSET
   ]
 };
 ```

 As `assetLedgerId` we must provide the ID of our newly deployed asset ledger from guide [Asset ledger deployment](asset-ledger-deployment.html#asset-ledger-deployment) or any other deployed ledger.
 As `senderId` we set `provider.accountId`, which means that we will be signing set asset ledger abilities order.
 We set the asset's id to `100`, and for the `receiverId`, we set `provider.accountId`, which means we are creating asset for ourselves.
 As `receiverId` we set the account address on which we want the ledger abilities to be set.
-You can choose the abilities that you want to set to the receiver from the list of possible [asset ledger abilities]() .
+You can choose the abilities that you want to set to the receiver from the list of possible [asset ledger abilities](https://docs.0xcert.org/framework/v2/api/ethereum-connectors.html#ledger-abilities) .

 ::: tip
 The account address set as `senderId` must have the ability to sign set asset ledger abilities order - `MANAGE_ABILITIES`.